Ciorpy/ACTaM-Project-2024-25/README.md

 - **Features**:

-    - **Chord and Cadence Game Modes**:
+    - **Chord and Harmony Game Modes**:
       Develop skills in recognizing and playing musical chords and harmonic cadences using a virtual piano interface.

     - **Practice Mode**:
       In this mode, players can play any chord on the keyboard, and the system will recognize and display the name and type of the chord being played, providing immediate feedback and enhancing learning.

     - **Progressive Difficulty Levels**:
-      - **Chords Mode**: Major and minor chords (easy), augmented and diminished (medium), seventh chords (hard).
+      - **Chords**: Major and minor chords (easy), augmented and diminished (medium), seventh chords (hard).
-      - **Harmony Mode**: Cadences progress through three difficulty levels, increasing in harmonic complexity.
+      - **Harmony**: Cadences progress through three difficulty levels, increasing in harmonic complexity.

     - **Interactive Keyboard Feedback**:
-      - **Audio Feedback**: Each pressed key produces its corresponding sampled sound from a Yamaha C3 piano.
-      - **Visual Feedback**: Keys appear to depress when played, complete with shadows and animations.
+      Each pressed key produces its corresponding sampled sound from a Yamaha C3 piano, while visually appearing to depress with realistic shadows and animations.
+Players can play chords using the computer keyboard or individual notes by clicking on the keys with the mouse.

     - **Game Status Display**:
       The interface provides continuous updates on critical game metrics, such as: current round number, total score, current difficulty level and remaining time to complete the current round.